Methodology in Literary Studies 3020-BA2MBL

 V. Daujotytė, Literatūros filosofija.
 Vilnius: Vilniaus dailės akademijos leidykla 2001.

 XX amžiaus literatūros teorijos, T. 1-2.
-Red.
-A. Jurgutienė, Vilnius: Lietuvių literatūros ir tautosakos institutas.
+Edited by A. Jurgutienė, Vilnius: Lietuvių literatūros ir tautosakos institutas.

 Critical Theory Today.
-A user-friendly guide, pod red.
-L. Tyson.
+A user-friendly guide.
+Edited by L. Tyson.
 Routledge 2015.

 Selected essays: